 The guidelines also set out acceptable methods for calculating "doubtful debts", losses, amortisation of assets and capital expenditures.
 Losses may be carried forward and set off against taxable profits in the next tax year.
-Losses, however, may not be deducted from a previous year’s tax obligation.
+However, losses may not be deducted from a previous year’s tax obligation.

 Branches must file an annual tax declaration together with audited financial statements.
-The financial year for foreign banks operating in Dubai must be 1 January to 31 December.
-Taxes are due and payable to the Dubai Department of Finance no later than 31 March of the following year.
+The financial year for foreign banks operating in Dubai is 1st January to 31st December.
+Taxes are due and payable to the Dubai Department of Finance no later than 31st March of the following year.
 The penalty for late payment has been fixed at 1% for each 30-day period that such payment is in arrears.

 Value Added Tax (VAT)

-Registration fees are payable to the local emirate authority to register the security.
-Fees vary, depending on the authority, and form a percentage of the secured amount (for example, 0.25% of the value of the loan, for a real estate mortgage).
+Registration fees (to register a security) are payable to the local emirate authority.
+Fees vary depending on the authority and form a percentage of the secured amount (for example, 0.25% of the value of the loan for a real estate mortgage).
 These fees can be costly.

-The limitations for banks are that interest in excess of 12% per annum, compound interest, and interest in excess of principal are not enforced.
-Unlike other emirates, these limitations are not usually followed by the Dubai courts.
+Interest in excess of 12% per annum, compound interest and interest in excess of principal are not enforced.
+However, unlike other emirates, these limitations are not usually followed by the Dubai courts.

 The creating of security interests in the UAE (outside the free zones) is principally governed by:

 There are several free zones in the UAE and each free zone has its own regulations for creating security interests by entities licensed within that zone and/or over property located within it.
-However, in relation to free zones, we have restricted this review to the creation and enforcement of security interests in JAFZ, the first free zone in the UAE, around which the laws and procedures of most other free zones are modelled.
-For security interests created in the DIFC, see below.
+However, in relation to free zones, we have restricted this review to the creation and enforcement of security interests in the JAFZ, the first free zone in the UAE, around which the laws and procedures of most other free zones are modelled.

 The general forms of security over assets include: (i) real estate; (ii) tangible movable property; (iii) bank accounts; (iv) financial instruments; (v) claims and receivables; (vi) cash deposits; and (vii) intellectual property.
 These forms of security and related formalities are outlined below.